vpngen/partner-api/README.md

 ## Overview

 API implements interface to embassies to communicate with the "ministry" server.
-The API implements the following futures:
+The API implements the following functions:

 * Create brigadier, brigadier VPN credentials and keydesk credentials.
 * Recreate brigadier config: Not implemented yet